The MBRN executive committee comprises the following individuals, whose appointments were ratified in March 2017.

 Committee Member: Ayesha Khan (Cardiff University)

-Ayesha is a PhD student at the Islam-UK Centre in Cardiff University.
+Ayesha is a doctoral candidate at the Islam-UK Centre in Cardiff University.
 Her doctoral research explores contemporary manifestations of Sufism amongst young British Muslims.
 Through an interdisciplinary approach, Ayesha also aims to see how young Muslims in Britain express their understandings of ‘religion’ and ‘spirituality’.

 Previous Committee Members have included: